 2. Send transcripts from all colleges or universities attended.

 3. Provide two letters of recommendation from teachers familiar with your work, especially as your work relates to study of the ancient languages and your goals entering the program.
-Recommenders should email letters as an attachment to the program director at rbabcockATemailDOTuncDOTedu , or mail letters to
+Recommenders should email letters as an attachment to the Program Director at firstname.lastname@example.org, or mail letters to

 Robert Babcock, director